cs50nestm/programs/old-friends/README.md

 <div class="iframe_container">
   <iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" class="border" data-video="" src="https://www.youtube.com/embed/AI6Ccfno6Pk?si=nIteWlfkzUcaRLuV?modestbranding=0&amp;rel=0&amp;showinfo=0&amp;start=74" scrolling="no" id="iFrameResizer0" style="overflow: hidden;"></iframe>
 </div>

-If you happen to see (and are confused by!) char * in this and other shorts, know for now that char * simply means string.
-But more on that soon!

 ## Hello, again!